periode/thesis/outline/outline.md

 complexity to understand streams: https://hapoc2021.sciencesconf.org/data/pages/_Biboudis_streams_hapoc2021_slides.pdf

+moved from craft:

+\subsection{Embodiment}

+also note the place and role of tools (IDEs, teletypes, fast compiling, etc.)

+\subsection{Tacit knowledge}

+-> this one actually goes to the next chapter

+%or at least the role of knowledge, mind as matter:https://dl.acm.org/doi/10.1007/s11023-007-9060-8

 ## 3. [beauty and understandings](./understanding_beauty.md)

 here, we look at how literature, architecture and maths deal with beauty and understanding